What is Agile Methodology

 What is Agile Methodology?

-Different types of Agile Methodologies
+Different Types of Agile Methodologies

 Several frameworks exist within the Agile Methodology, each tailored to specific project needs.
 The following are the most commonly used Agile methodologies:

-Scrum
+1) Scrum

-Kanban
+2) Kanban

 Kanban focuses on visualizing the flow of tasks through a project.
 The primary tool used is a Kanban board, which divides tasks into columns representing different stages of completion.
 It emphasizes continuous delivery and encourages limiting work in progress to improve efficiency.
-Kanban is highly flexible and can be implemented in various project types, not just software development.
+Kanban is highly flexible and can be implemented in various project types, not just Software Development.

 Lean methodology eliminates waste, streamlines processes, and enhances value creation.
 Originating from manufacturing, it is focused on reducing unnecessary steps in the workflow, maximizing efficiency, and focusing on value-added activities.
-The principles of Lean can be applied to product development and service-oriented projects.
+The principles of Lean can be applied to Product Development and service-oriented projects.

-Extreme Programming (XP)
+4) Extreme Programming (XP)

-Adaptive Project Framework (APF)
+5) Adaptive Project Framework (APF)

 Adaptive Project Framework (APF) is an Agile approach for projects with high uncertainty or complex requirements.
 It is highly flexible, with continuous adaptation to changes in the project environment.
 APF encourages incremental progress and ongoing stakeholder collaboration to adapt to evolving project needs.